 Dr. Jetté’s team has extensive experience with the proposed methodology included in the Public Core Engagement Proposal (participatory action research, survey design and administration, usability testing, focus groups, etc.).

-Computers

-Equipment includes office computers (Windows and Mac OsX) with appropriate software (MS Office, Adobe Acrobat, Photoshop, Endnote, SAS, Stata, Stat Transfer etc.), available for every member of the team.
+Computers: Equipment includes office computers (Windows and Mac OsX) with appropriate software (MS Office, Adobe Acrobat, Photoshop, Endnote, SAS, Stata, Stat Transfer etc.), available for every member of the team.
 Access to internet is available to all members of the team.

-Offices

-Each investigator has a fully equipped office in their respective institution.
+Offices: Each investigator has a fully equipped office in their respective institution.
 Office space is available for the student in Dr. Jetté’s laboratory.